Measured Boot Supplemental Pack

 Install the Supplemental Pack

-Use the XenServer CLI to install this Supplemental Pack.
-As with any software update, Citrix advises customers to back up their data before applying this supplemental pack.
+Use the Citrix Hypervisor CLI to install this Supplemental Pack.
+As with any software update, we advise that you back up your data before applying this supplemental pack.

 Supplemental Packs can be transmitted within a zip file.
 If the Supplemental Pack ISO is contained within a zip file, unzip this zip file (to produce the disk ISO image), before carrying out the steps below.

-Download the Supplemental Pack directly to the XenServer host to be updated.
+Download the Supplemental Pack directly to the Citrix Hypervisor host to be updated.

 Alternatively, you can download the file to an internet-connected computer, and burn the ISO image to a CD.

-Use XenCenter to access the XenServer host’s console, or use secure shell (SSH) to log on directly.
+Use XenCenter to access the Citrix Hypervisor host’s console, or use secure shell (SSH) to log on directly.

 The simplest method is to install directly from the ISO file.
 Enter the following: